aws-samples/aws-net-guides/Deployment/ASP.Net_Core_to_EC2/Readme.md

-# Deploy an app to EC2
+# Deploy an ASP.NET Core Application to Amazon EC2 using AWS CodeDeploy

 ## Overview